-I t's a remarkable thing that one of society's most useful inventions is still the humble checklist.
-It's remarkable because humans generally are really terrible at following procedures.
+It’s a remarkable thing that one of society’s most useful inventions is still the humble checklists.
+It’s remarkable because humans generally are really terrible at following procedures.
 We get bored.
 A computer, on the other hand, is really good at following procedures.
 That is pretty much all a computer ever does.
-And their rate of error is much lower than humans.
+And a computer’s rate of error is much lower than humans.

 In an increasingly complex world with specialization in every corner of society, we have gotten used to divide problems up into pieces.
 Therefore, we all pretty much agree that checklists are a very necessary tool in the world.
-Airliners would not be able to fill their seats if passengers thought they hadn't ticked every box before each flight.
-The same goes for construction - or surgery.
+Airliners would not be able to fill their seats if passengers thought the ones responsible hadn’t ticked every box before each flight.
+The same goes for construction.
+Or surgery.

-But the problem is: we all tend to think that checklists are important for other people to follow.
-We know that we don’t make mistakes – obviously, that goes without saying – but other people are infinitely stupid and so it is a really good idea that they are forced to make doubly sure.
+But the problem is this: We all tend to think that checklists are important for other people to follow.
+We know that we don’t make mistakes—obviously, that goes without saying—but other people are infinitely stupid, so it’s a really good idea that they are forced to make doubly sure.

 But that’s a planning fallacy.

 The reality is that all sorts of unknowns creep in and the goal sometimes escapes us for avoidable reasons.
 Errors in communication, disturbances, and inconsistencies in preparation are just a few examples that can be responsible for such fatalities as forgetting a simple, obvious detail.

 Sometimes, processes simply become too long and complex, and expertise in any field is not enough to fight it.
 Even super-specialists make mistakes in their field.
 The remedy lies in the humblest and simplest of techniques: the checklist.

 As Atul Gawande writes in The Checklist Manifesto:

 Under conditions of complexity, not only are checklists a help, they are required for success.